feliipessantos/SkateShop-Kotlin/README.md

 which can maximize the conversion of logins and sign-ups in your app;
 - [Firabase Firestore](https://firebase.google.com/docs/firestore) - Cloud Firestore is a flexible, scalable database for mobile, web, and server-focused development across Firebase and the Google Cloud;
+- [Glide](https://github.com/bumptech/glide) - Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface;
 - [Via CEP](https://viacep.com.br/) - A free high-performance webservice to query Brazil's Postal Address Codes (CEPs).

   <div align="center">